 3. Germs that circulate freely

 The probability of catching a cold is over 100 times greater when we fly.
-Half the air in the cabin comes from circulation and thus contributes to the spread of germs and virus.
+Half the air in the cabin comes from circulation and thus contributes to the spread of germs and viruses.

 4. Exposure to cosmic radiation

-During a 7-hour flight from New York to London we are exposed to the same dose of radiation which we would be exposed by doing a medical radiography (x-rays).
+During a 7-hour flight from New York to London, we are exposed to the same dose of radiation that we would be exposed to by doing medical radiography (x-rays).

-A 3 hour flight can help to expel from the body up to 1.5 liters of water.
-Humidity levels of the aircraft that are around 4% can dry mucous membranes of the nose, mouth and throath.
+A 3-hour flight can help to expel from the body up to 1.5 liters of water.
+Humidity levels of the aircraft that are around 4% can dry mucous membranes of the nose, mouth, and throat.

 6. Water unhealthy